 A healthy balanced diet with adequate fiber could help reduce excessive farting.
 Although fiber-rich foods may cause bloating in some teens, it is essential to eat about five portions of vegetables and fruits in a day.

-Some foods with easy-digesting carbohydrates tend to produce less gas than others.
+Certain foods with easily digestible carbohydrates tend to produce less gas than others and can be natural and effective flatulence remedies.
 The inclusion of these foods may help provide the teen relief from excessive flatulence (7).

 - Potatoes and sweet potatoes